Mystery3/RotMG-SpriteRenderer/README.md

    - Control + / closes the open sheets
    - Control + C copies the first frame of the current render
    - Control + V pastes a sheet into the tool as the main sheet
+   - Pressing Enter in any entry field renders

 # Modes
 All renders have a 1-pixel solid black outline